st-bert/learn-microservices/modules/data-management/slides/1 - Distributed data management.md

 ## Introduction

-The *SAGA design pattern* is a software architectural pattern used to manage complex, long-running transactions across multiple microservices or distributed systems.
-In a SAGA, a sequence of smaller, isolated transactions is executed step by step.
-Each transaction is managed by a separate microservice and, if one transaction fails, the pattern ensures the execution of compensating transactions to undo the effects of the preceding steps, thereby maintaining data consistency.
-This approach is particularly useful in microservices architectures where a single monolithic transaction is not feasible due to the distributed nature of the system.

-In a microservices architecture, traditional ACID (Atomicity, Consistency, Isolation, Durability) transactions become challenging to implement because they rely on a single, centralized database to ensure data consistency across multiple operations.
-However, in a microservices environment, data is typically distributed across multiple services, each with its own database.
-This distribution makes it difficult to maintain ACID properties across service boundaries, particularly **isolation**, which ensures that transactions do not interfere with each other.As a result, an application must use what are known as *countermeasures*, design techniques that prevent or reduce the impact of concurrency anomalies caused by the lack of isolation.
-This topic and how to address it will be discussed in more detail later in the notebook.

-## Anomalies that the lack of isolation can cause

-The lack of isolation, as mentioned at the beginning, can cause the three following problems:
+The **SAGA pattern** is an architectural approach designed to manage complex, long-running transactions across distributed services, making it particularly valuable in microservices environments where a single, monolithic transaction is unfeasible.

+In a SAGA, transactions are broken down into a sequence of smaller, isolated steps:

+- Each step is managed by a separate microservice, often with its own database.
+- If any step fails, compensating transactions are triggered to undo previous operations, ensuring data consistency.

+In microservices architectures, maintaining traditional ACID (Atomicity, Consistency, Isolation, Durability) properties becomes challenging, especially for isolation, which prevents transactions from interfering with one another.
+This is due to each service having its own distributed data store.
+The SAGA pattern helps address these challenges by using countermeasures to minimize the impact of concurrency anomalies, providing a practical alternative to ACID transactions in distributed systems.

+### ACID Properties in Transactions

+The **ACID** properties—**Atomicity, Consistency, Isolation, and Durability**—define the reliability requirements for transactions in traditional database systems.
+These properties ensure that transactions are processed in a predictable, reliable manner, even in the event of system failures.

+- **Atomicity**: This property ensures that a transaction is treated as a single, indivisible unit.
+If any part of the transaction fails, the entire transaction is rolled back, leaving the system in its original state.
+This "all-or-nothing" approach guarantees that either all steps of a transaction are completed successfully, or none are applied at all.

+- **Consistency**: Consistency guarantees that a transaction brings the database from one valid state to another.
+Each transaction must comply with all predefined rules, constraints, and triggers to preserve the integrity of the data.
+This means that a completed transaction should leave the database in a valid state, reflecting the system’s business rules and constraints.

+- **Isolation**: Isolation ensures that transactions are executed independently, without interference.
+Each transaction should act as if it is the only one interacting with the database, even if others are running concurrently.
+Isolation is essential for preventing issues such as **dirty reads** (reading uncommitted data), **non-repeatable reads** (different data returned in repeated reads within a transaction), and **phantom reads** (new data appears in repeated reads within a transaction).

+- **Durability**: This property ensures that once a transaction is committed, its results are permanent, even in case of power loss, crashes, or other failures.
+Changes made by a committed transaction are stored in persistent storage and are guaranteed to survive any subsequent system failures.

+Together, these ACID properties are essential in maintaining data accuracy, consistency, and reliability in traditional, centralized databases, enabling them to handle complex, critical operations reliably.
+In distributed systems, however, achieving strict ACID properties becomes challenging, especially for Isolation, leading to the need for alternative approaches like the **SAGA Pattern** in microservices architectures.

+### Anomalies Caused by Lack of Isolation

+In a distributed system with limited isolation, several anomalies can disrupt data consistency:

-- **Lost Updates**: This anomaly occurs when one saga overwrites the changes made by another saga without first reading them.
-As a result, critical updates can be lost, leading to inconsistent or incorrect data in the system.
+- **Lost Updates**: This anomaly occurs when one saga overwrites changes made by another saga without reading them first.
+This results in critical updates being lost, leading to inconsistent or incorrect data within the system.

-- **Dirty Reads**: This happens when a saga reads data that is currently being updated by another saga that hasn't yet completed its transaction.
-This can lead to decisions based on incomplete or incorrect data, potentially causing significant issues like exceeding credit limits or making unauthorized changes.
+- **Dirty Reads**: This issue arises when a saga reads data that is still being modified by another saga that hasn’t completed its transaction.
+Such reads can lead to decisions based on incomplete or incorrect data, potentially resulting in problems like exceeding credit limits or applying unauthorized changes.

-- **Fuzzy/nonrepeatable reads**: It happens when two different steps of a saga read the same data and get different results because another saga has made updates.
+- **Fuzzy/Non-repeatable Reads**: This happens when different steps within the same saga read the same data but receive inconsistent results due to updates from another saga.
+This lack of stability can lead to unreliable outcomes in transaction processing.

-## How to solve the lack of isolation problem

-The saga transaction model adheres to ACD (Atomicity, Consistency, Durability) principles but lacks isolation, leading to potential anomalies that can cause issues in applications.
-Developers must implement strategies to either prevent these anomalies or reduce their impact on the business.
-The key countermeasures usually used are:
+These anomalies highlight the challenges of maintaining data integrity in a distributed environment without strict isolation controls.

+### Addressing the Lack of Isolation in Saga Transactions

+In the saga model, transactions are **ACD-compliant** (Atomicity, Consistency, Durability) but lack **Isolation**, leading to possible anomalies that can affect business operations.
+To mitigate these issues, developers can employ several countermeasures:

-- **Semantic lock**: involves setting a flag on a record during a compensatable transaction to indicate that the record is not yet finalized and could change.
-This flag can act as a lock, preventing other transactions from accessing the record, or as a warning, advising other transactions to proceed with caution.
-The flag is cleared when the saga completes successfully (via a retriable transaction) or when it rolls back (via a compensating transaction).
+- **Semantic Lock**: This method involves placing a temporary flag on a record during a compensatable transaction to signal that the data may still change.
+This flag serves as either a hard lock, preventing other transactions from accessing the record, or a soft warning, advising caution for other transactions.
+The flag is removed once the saga completes (either through a successful retriable transaction or a compensating rollback).

-- **Commutative updates**: Design updates to be executable in any order.
-They must be commutative.
+- **Commutative Updates**: Ensures that updates are designed to be executed in any order, meaning they are **commutative**.
+This reduces the potential impact of concurrent operations and helps maintain data consistency.

-- **Pessimistic view**: Reorder saga steps to minimize business risk.
-It addresses the lack of isolation by reordering the steps of a saga to reduce business risks associated with dirty reads.
-By strategically adjusting the sequence of transactions, this approach ensures that more critical operations occur in a way that minimizes the potential impact of inconsistent data, thereby reducing the likelihood of errors caused by concurrent transactions.
+- **Pessimistic View**: By reordering the steps in a saga, this countermeasure reduces business risks associated with dirty reads.
+Critical steps are sequenced to occur in a way that limits the effect of inconsistent data, reducing the likelihood of errors from concurrent transactions.

-- **Reread value**: Prevent dirty writes by verifying data before overwriting it.
-If the record has been modified, the saga aborts and may restart.
-This approach is a form of the Optimistic Offline Lock pattern.
-By checking for changes before committing an update, this countermeasure ensures that the saga operates on consistent data, reducing the risk of conflicts or overwriting updates made by other processes.
+- **Reread Value**: This method prevents dirty writes by verifying the data before making an update.
+If the data has been modified, the saga aborts and may restart.
+Acting as a type of **Optimistic Offline Lock**, this countermeasure ensures that the saga uses consistent data, minimizing conflicts or overwrites from other operations.

-- **Version file**: Record updates to allow reordering.
-Th is countermeasure addresses the issue of out-of-order operations by recording each operation performed on a record.
-This log allows the system to reorder operations to ensure they are applied in the correct sequence.
-By maintaining a record of operations, the system can handle concurrent requests more effectively.
-This approach effectively transforms noncommutative operations into commutative ones, ensuring consistency even when transactions are processed out of order.
+- **Version File**: This technique logs each update to maintain the correct order of operations.
+By recording each transaction, the system can reorder actions to maintain sequence integrity.
+This countermeasure effectively transforms non-commutative actions into commutative ones, supporting data consistency even when transactions are processed out of order.

-- **By value**: Use the business risk of each request to dynamically select a concurrency mechanism.
-It involves selecting concurrency mechanisms based on the business risk associated with each request.
-For low-risk requests, such as those involving minor operations, sagas with appropriate countermeasures can be used.
-For high-risk requests, like those involving substantial financial transactions, distributed transactions are employed to ensure higher levels of consistency and reliability.
-This approach allows applications to balance business risk, availability, and scalability dynamically.
+- **By Value**: This approach dynamically selects a concurrency mechanism based on the business risk associated with each request.
+For low-risk actions, sagas with countermeasures may suffice.
+However, for high-risk transactions (e.g., financial transfers), distributed transactions ensure more rigorous consistency.
+This strategy allows a flexible balance between business risk, availability, and scalability.

+These countermeasures collectively help maintain data integrity and minimize concurrency anomalies in systems where strict isolation is unfeasible.

 ## Why cannot we use a distributed transaction?

 Distributed transactions, managed through the X/Open Distributed Transaction Processing (DTP) Model and typically implemented with two-phase commit (2PC), ensure that all participants in a transaction either commit or roll back together.
 While this approach may seem straightforward, it has significant limitations.